 UUCF is committed to ending gun violence and to urging our legislators to approve sensible gun violence prevention legislation.
 To that end, UUCF members passed a Congregational Resolution on Preventing Gun Violence in 2013.

-In partnership with Southgate Community Center in Reston, UUCF volunteers teach ESOL classes for disadvantaged immigrant residents.
+- English for Speakers of Other Languages (ESOL): In partnership with Southgate Community Center in Reston, UUCF volunteers teach ESOL classes for disadvantaged immigrant residents.
 Check the What’s happening page for upcoming events.

-UUCF and other area UU congregations have helped fund and provide volunteer support to Beacon House since its founding in 1991.
+- Beacon House: UUCF and other area UU congregations have helped fund and provide volunteer support to Beacon House since its founding in 1991.
 Beacon House provides tutoring, mentoring, cultural, athletic, recreational and nutritional programs to at-risk children, ages 5-18, in and around the Edgewood Terrace community in Ward 5 of Washington, DC.
 Contact Beacon House President Rev. Donald Robinson.

-- Hot Meals – In partnership with FACETS, UUCF volunteers prepare and assemble breakfasts for homeless people in Fairfax County six times a year.
+- Hot Meals: In partnership with FACETS, UUCF volunteers prepare and assemble breakfasts for homeless people in Fairfax County six times a year.
 Check the What’s happening page for upcoming events.